A mean-field version of Bank-El Karoui's representation of stochastic processes: A stability analysis on Bank-El Karoui's representation theorem

 In this section, we provide a stability result on Bank-El Karoui's representation theorem.
 This plays a crucial technical step in the proof of Theorem \ref{thm:continuity} for our mean-field representation \eqref{eq:MF_representation}.
 At the same time, it would have its own interests and other applications.

 Recall that $T \in [0,\infty]$, $(\Om, \Fc, \P)$ is a complete probability space, equipped with a filtration satisfying the usual conditions.
-Let $(f_n)_{ n \ge 0}$ and $f$ be a sequence of functions defined on $[0,T] \x \Om \x \R$, and $(Y^n)_{n \ge 0}$ and $Y$ be a sequence of $\R$-valued optional processes.
-Let $(f_n)_{n \ge 1}$ and $f$ all satisfies all the technical conditions in Bank-El Karoui's representation theorem (see Assumption \ref{Assumption:BErepresentation} and Theorem \ref{thm:BErepresentationTheorem}), and $(Y^n)_{ n\ge 1}$ and $Y$ are all optional processes of class (D) and are u.s.c in expectation (Definition \ref{def:USCE}) such that $Y^n_T = Y_T = 0$.
+Let all $(f_n)_{ n \ge 0}$ and $f$ be a sequence of functions defined on $[0,T] \x \Om \x \R$, satisfy all the technical conditions in Bank-El Karoui's representation theorem (see Assumption \ref{Assumption:BErepresentation} and Theorem \ref{thm:BErepresentationTheorem}), and assumet that $(Y^n)_{n \ge 0}$ and $Y$ are optional processes of class (D) and are u.s.c in expectation (Definition \ref{def:USCE}) such that $Y^n_T = Y_T = 0$.
 Then by Bank-El Karoui's representation theorem (Theorem \ref{thm:BErepresentationTheorem}), for a couple $(f_n, Y^n)$ (resp. $(f, Y)$), there exists a representation optional process $L^n$ (resp. $L$) such that, for all $\tau \in \Tc$,

 While the representation processes $L^n$ and $L$ may not be unique, the corresponding running maximum $\Lh^n$ and $\Lh$ defined below is unique for the given $(f_n, Y^n)$ and $(f,Y)$,

 \begin{theorem} Assume that $(f_n, Y^n)_{n \ge 0}$ converges to $(f, Y)$ in the sense that, for all $\ell \in \R$,